International Human Science Research Newsletter

 We also wish to encourage dialogue and debate within our relatively young profession.
 As we see it, this involves not only exploring the richness of psychotherapy practice but also supporting and challenging one another.
 To this end, the Editorial Team will try to make themselves available to positively encourage a new generation of writers/researchers to share their research experience.
 If you have an idea for a possible article but you are unsure about how to proceed, please feel free to contact us.

-A new book titled Supporting Research in Counselling and Psychotherapy: Qualitative, Quantitative, and Mixed Methods Research has just been published by Palgrave Macmillan (2022).
+A new book titled Supporting Research in Counseling and Psychotherapy: Qualitative, Quantitative, and Mixed Methods Research has just been published by Palgrave Macmillan (2022).
 Edited by two of our editorial board members - Sofe Bager-Charleson and Alistair McBeath - it offers a valuable foundation and guide to research in psychotherapy spanning both science and art.

 Transdisciplinary Phenomenological Research Group,